To PepsiCo:

 Our Public Policy and Government Affairs team works with senior management to set annual and long-term public policy priorities.
 We have a strong Global Code of Conduct and abide by local laws and regulations that govern interaction with public officials.
 Through public policy engagement, our aim is to promote a business environment that supports PepsiCo's ability to achieve sustainable growth in the years ahead.

-As companies continue to be called upon to develop creative, innovative solutions and products to better serve society’s needs, PepsiCo is committed to engaging with stakeholders on public health and sustainability topics.
+As companies continue to be called upon to develop creative, innovative solutions and products to better serve society’s needs, PepsiCo participates in discussions with various stakeholders on food policy and sustainability topics.
 For example, PepsiCo is a member of organizations such as the European Food Information Council, a non profit organization focused on making food and health science more accessible and easier to understand among the public.
-Our scientific engagement is focused on sharing our expertise on key issues such as food safety, food allergies, health benefits assessment of food products, microplastics, packaging materials, sensory science and consumer behavior.
-PepsiCo adheres to robust transparency principles when sponsoring any scientific research, including linking to PepsiCo-funded research on our website and disclosing any PepsiCo role in research when promoting findings of sponsored research.
-For more information on our research practices, please see Responsible research.
+Our participation in scientific discussions includes topics such as food safety, food allergies, product assessment, microplastics, packaging materials and nutritional quality.
+PepsiCo implements transparency practices when sponsoring scientific research, such as linking to PepsiCo-funded research on our website and disclosing PepsiCo's role when promoting findings of sponsored research.
+For additional information on our research practices, please see Responsible research.

 Lobbying: guidelines, reporting and expenses

 PepsiCo monitors and abides by the changing laws and regulations governing lobbying activities, including rules regarding regional, national and sub-national lobbying registration and reporting obligations.
 In Europe, PepsiCo is registered in the E.U.
 Transparency Registry, where the company discloses fields of interest, contributions to policy discussions and costs associated with lobbying activities in the E.U.
-In the U.S., PepsiCo associates who engage in and support lobbying efforts at the federal and state levels undergo annual ethics training by expert outside counsel.
-PepsiCo discloses all lobbying activities at the federal, state and local level, as required by law.

 The Lobbying Disclosure Act requires PepsiCo to file quarterly activity reports.
-In 2023, PepsiCo spent $3,980,000 on federal lobbying-related activities in the U.S. PepsiCo and each of its individual federal lobbyist employees are also required to file semi-annual contribution reports, which reflect a wide range of other contributions relating to federal officials.
+In 2024, PepsiCo spent $3,920,000 on federal lobbying-related activities in the U.S. PepsiCo and each of its individual federal lobbyist employees are also required to file semi-annual contribution reports, which reflect a wide range of other contributions relating to federal officials.

 Political contributions (political action committees (PACs) and corporate funds): governance, criteria and accountability